twillkens/ClusterUtils/README.md

 # ClusterUtils

 ## Update #3
-The following are a few small updates for Homework 1, which supports use of the validators on DBSCAN results.
+The following are a few small updates for Homework 1, to support use of the validators on DBSCAN results.

 ---------
 File: ExternalValidator.py